 Friday, March 28 • 8:30 – 9:30 am • Chimacum Cafe • Join Jefferson Land Trust’s Executive Director Richard Tucker for an opportunity to chat about the Land Trust’s latest projects, ask questions about our work, and share your perspective over a hot cup of your favorite morning beverage at the Chimacum Cafe!

-Tuesday, April 22 • 10:00 am – 1:00 pm • Duckabush Riparian Forest Preserve • Let there be snags!
+Tuesday, May 27 • 10:00 am – 1:00 pm • Duckabush Riparian Forest Preserve Let there be snags!
 Help us help wildlife.
 This season we embark on a journey to create more than 100 standing snags for critters of many shapes and sizes.
-This work will require moving in teams over uneven terrain and […]
+This work will require moving in teams over uneven terrain and sometimes […]

 MORE